 Until now, the number of available gTLDs has been limited, so the problems faced by IGOs from the misuse of their names and acronyms have been contained to the second level.
-With the future expansion, not only will the gTLD possibilities be unlimited, but this will also exponentially increase the domain name possibilities at the second level.
+With the

-1 This position paper is supported by all of the Organizations which signed the Open Letter to ICANN of 19 December 2011, as well as by the Bank of International Settlements (BIS), the International Civil Aviation Organization (ICAO), the International Criminal Court (ICC) and the International Institute for the Unification of Private Law (UNIDROIT).
+&lt;sup>1 This position paper is supported by all of the Organizations which signed the Open Letter to ICANN of 19 December 2011, as well as by the Bank of International Settlements (BIS), the International Civil Aviation Organization (ICAO), the International Criminal Court (ICC), the International Institute for the Unification of Private Law (UNIDROIT) and the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty (CTBTO).